search

 1. Grid Container

-In CSS Grid, the term Grid Container is that parent element that contains the grid layout.
-It is defined by the property display: grid or the property display: inline-grid on that container.
+The Grid Container is the parent element that holds the grid layout.
+You create it by adding display: grid or display: inline-grid to an element.

 2. Grid Line